mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 ### Modeltime Forecasting Ecosystem

-In fact, you'll see in the GitHub Star table that I created several Modeltime Ecosystem Extensions including:
+In fact, you'll see in the _Table 1: Matt's R Packages_ table that I created several Modeltime Ecosystem Extensions including:

 * `modeltime.ensemble` for forecast ensembles
 * `modeltime.h2o` for forecasting with H2O AutoML